 So the best answer here should have to do with accepting and loving your child unconditionally.
 If you are willing to do that… everything will work out.

 Hopefully these questions can help you and your partner understand each other better.
 (Here are more questions you can ask a potential spouse.)
-If you're looking for less serious questions, check out our list of this or that questions and our compilation of funny yes or no questions and this list of good questions to ask a girl you like.
+If you're looking for less serious questions, check out our list of this or that questions, our compilation of funny yes or no questions and this list of good questions to ask a girl you like.

 Nicole Krause has been writing both personally and professionally for over 20 years.
 She holds a dual B.A. in English and Film Studies.
 Her work has appeared in some of the country’s top publications, major news outlets, online publications, and blogs.
 As a happily married (and extremely busy) mother of four… her articles primarily focus on parenting, marriage, family, finance, organization, and product reviews.